 There’s also an easy way for people to contact the real estate agent (the green ask a question button) which brings someone right to the real estate agent’s business page with a contact form open.

 The last place a sponsored real estate agent will be seen is in the Nextdoor email digests.
-These emails are sent out Thursday, Friday, and Saturday according to Nextdoor.
+These emails were sent out Thursday, Friday, and Saturday.

 Nextdoor email digest